Home – iPhone – Explained: Focus vs. Airplane mode differences on an iPhone

 Do you have some doubts you want us to answer?
 Feel free to comment below, and we’ll happily respond.

-What is better, Airplane mode or Do Not Disturb?
+Is Airplane mode better than Do Not Disturb?

 It depends on the use case.
 While with Do Not Disturb mode, you can use the iPhone as you regularly do, you won’t able to make or receive calls or use apps that need a network connection with Airplane mode active.